 SUMMARY – BEAT THE BLUES AND AID YOUR MENTAL HEALTH

-We hope you have found our guide helpful in how to lift your mental health in what is undoubtedly the most tricky time of the year.
-Basically learn to be kind to yourself; eat well, sleep well and exercise.
+We hope you have found our guide helpful in how to lift your mental health in what is undoubtedly the most tricky time of year.
+Basically, learn to be kind to yourself; make sure you eat well, sleep well and exercise.
 Don’t put too much pressure on yourself and always remember that the tough times will past.
 There’s lots of support out there as well, so never feel ashamed to reach out, there are more people in the same boat as you than you probably imagine.
 Stay healthy, stay fit and stay positive.
 And happy new year.
 Love from the SDS team x